imhassla/proxy-machine/README.md

 The script generates two output files:

 - `checked_proxies.txt`: This file contains a list of available proxies, sorted by response time.
 Each line of the file contains one proxy in the format `IP:PORT`.
-- `top10.txt`: This file contains a list of the top 10 proxies by continuous availability time.
+- `top10.txt`: (if arg. --top specified).
+This file contains a list of the top 10 proxies by continuous availability time.
 Each line of the file contains one proxy in the format `IP:PORT`.

 These files can be used to obtain a list of available and reliable proxies for use in other applications.